Yo! Rihanna Murders Everyone in the Video for "Bitch Better Have My Money"

-The whole thing is basically a super clear message to all music industry accountants out there: If you don’t do my books properly, I will put your wife in a suitcase, kill her, kill you, then smoke a cigarette with all your blood on my face.
-It’s the type of visuals we’ve come to expect from Rihanna’s co-directors Megaforce, who have a rep for making 30 feet CGI pornstars bone houses in their previous videos.
+The whole thing is basically a super clear message to all music industry accountants out there: if you don’t do my books properly, I will put your wife in a suitcase, kill her, kill you, then smoke a cigarette with all your bloods on my face.
+It’s the type of visuals we’ve come to expect from Rihanna’s co-directors Megaforce, who have a rep for making 30ft CGI pornstars bone houses in their previous videos.

 Videos by VICE